 Various Endeavours (2000 - date)

-In early 2000 the risk of my chosen career path culminated in striking out on my own with an old colleague, the Taxation Director ("AJ") from WCS, who is also a qualified accountant and a genius taxation expert; a skill at least partly attributable to his bipolar disorder which was diagnosed part way through our long relationship.
+In early 2000 the risk of my chosen career path culminated in striking out on my own with an old colleague, the Taxation Director (“AJ”) from WCS, who is also a qualified accountant.
 Our combined skill sets – his taxation, mine technology – presented a synergistic opportunity for us both.